 • Social income is in principle net.
-Gross amounts were included only for rare cases of pensions above the tax-exempt limit.
+Gross amounts were included for cases of pensions above the tax-exempt limit.
 In these cases, tax was applied to the amount above this limit (CZK 288 thousand).
+Gross amounts were included also for pensioner that their total gross income was above CZK 840 thousand.
+In these cases, whole pension was taxed.

 Sickness benefits include all sorts of benefits from the social sickness insurance, i.e. maternity leave benefit, reduced employment income compensation in pregnancy and motherhood, income support for persons caring for household member in need of short-term care (mostly care for children during their illness).
+Since 2009 sickness benefits include work inability compensation paid by the employer.